 Cause #2: Succulent leaves falling off because of heat shock

-Most succulents are naturally found in harsh habitats where they are exposed to plenty of direct sun with little surrounding foliage to provide shade.
+Most succulents are naturally found in harsh habitats where they are exposed to plenty of direct sunlight with little surrounding foliage to provide shade.
+This is why succulents are among the best houseplants that even the most rookie of a gardener cannot kill easily.
 This doesn’t mean they are indestructible, however.

 An enclosed, sunny area like a patio or windowsill can reach scorching temperatures during summertime, leaving your succulents suffering.
 This is especially problematic if the plant is new and hasn’t had time to adjust to such a hot environment yet.